Dynamical codes for hardware with noisy readouts: Bias-tailoring II: repeating measurements

 \subsection{Logical errors}

 The $(n_M, m_E, h_\mathbf{r})$-block definition from \Cref{subsec:estimating-teraquop-volume} still makes sense for any $\mathbf{r}$-repeated DCCC; we just write $h_{\mathbf{r}}$ instead of $h$ to make it clear that we're considering a repeated DCCC.
 Repeating measurements can increase our code's resilience against spacelike logical errors consisting only of measurement errors.
-Consider such a logical error in the unrepeated DCCC.
-For every error on the measurement of an operator $\dcccOp{e}{\kappa}{P}$ after timestep $t$ in the unrepeated DCCC, consider an error on the measurement of $\dcccOp{e}{\kappa}{P}$ at \emph{all} $r_t$ repeated timesteps $R_t + u_t$ for $u_t \in \{0, \ldots, r_t - 1\}$.
+Consider such a logical error in the unrepeated DCCC, consisting of measurement errors on a set of edge operators $\{\dcccOp{e}{\kappa}{P}\}$ all occurring at the timestep $t$.
+For every error in this set, consider an error on the measurement of $\dcccOp{e}{\kappa}{P}$ at \emph{all} $r_t$ repeated timesteps $R_t + u_t$ for $u_t \in \{0, \ldots, r_t - 1\}$.
 The union of all such errors forms a spacelike logical error in the repeated DCCC.
 The key here is that each new edge detector $m_{R_t + u_t}(\dcccOp{e}{\kappa}{P}) m_{R_t + u_t - 1}(\dcccOp{e}{\kappa}{P})$ would be violated by a measurement error on $\dcccOp{e}{\kappa}{P}$ at timestep $R_t + u_t$ or $R_t + u_t - 1$.
 So in order for no such detector to be violated, we need the measurements at both timesteps to be erroneous, thereby cancelling each other out.
 All pure measurement noise spacelike errors in the repeated DCCC are formed in this way.
 So the spacelike distance with respect to these types of logical errors specifically is $(\min_{t} r_t) \cdot d_s$.
 An example is shown in \Cref{fig:spacelike_logical_from_measurement_errors_repeated_DCCC}.

 \begin{difference} Repeating measurements increases a DCCC's resilience against spacelike logical errors consisting entirely of measurement errors.
 This is particularly relevant in measurement biased noise models. \end{difference}